What do deer do at night?

 No, deer don’t stay out all night.
 A deer doesn’t avoid sleeping at night as they may take multiple naps throughout the night.
 Additionally, deer do not necessarily avoid their bedrooms either.
 A deer’s priorities are safety first and food second.
 Once they have eaten their fill, which might only take 1-2 hours, they will lay down and chew their cud in a safe place.
 That safe place might be in a wide-open field or within the security cover of their bedroom.

 Deer spend more time moving around in darkness than during daylight hours.
-Read this article to learn more about deer activity: Are deer more active at night?
+Read the following article to learn more about deer activity: Are deer more active at night?

 Do deer feed in the middle of the night?